awsdocs/amazon-application-discovery-user-guide/doc_source/agent-data-collected.md

-# Data Collected by the Discovery Agent<a name="agent-data-collected"></a>
+# Data collected by Discovery Agent<a name="agent-data-collected"></a>

-AWS Application Discovery Agent is software that you install on on\-premises servers and VMs\.
-The Discovery Agent collects system configuration, times series utilization or performance data, process data, and Transmission Control Protocol \(TCP\) network connections\.
+AWS Application Discovery Agent \(Discovery Agent\) is software that you install on on\-premises servers and VMs\.
+Discovery Agent collects system configuration, times series utilization or performance data, process data, and Transmission Control Protocol \(TCP\) network connections\.
 This section describes the data collected\.

 **Table legend for Discovery Agent collected data:**
 + The term host refers to either a physical server or a VM\.